talmage89/art-portfolio/README.md

 python manage.py runserver
 ```

-On the frontend, to use backend instead of dummy data, create a `.env` file in the root of the frontend directory with the following data:
+On the frontend, to use backend instead of mock data, create a `.env` file in the root of the frontend directory with the following data:

 ```
 VITE_API_HOST=http://localhost:8000/